Virgin Media’s Update on Covid-19

 We’re set up for our staff (and customers!) to work from home.
 We’ve done a full impact assessment, including continuity planning, so we can keep managing and operating our network.

 This is a fast-moving and unprecedented situation for all of us.
 Our promise is to stay transparent, look after the network that helps you connect to the people and things most important to you, and keep you updated as often as we can.

 Stay safe and take care of each other.

 All our call centres are really busy at the moment, so it could take us a while to answer your call.
 For now, use our website for help and support – start here.
 You’ll also find more help with specific questions below.

 Will a technician still come to install my services?
 Will a technician still come to install my services?

 For more detail, see the ‘Keeping our customers safe’ section above.

-How can I get help without going into a store?
-How can I get help without going into a store?
+How can I get help?
+How can I get help?

-There’s a number of ways you can get help online without the need to go into store:
+There's a number of ways you can get help online:

 Sign into My Virgin Media